Criteria for Recruiting Effectiveness

 Alternatively, when hiring for clients with complex issues requiring deep research and creative approaches to each case, firms would consider candidates possessing strong problem-solving and writing skills.
 Associates with an ability to handle changing priorities and a less structured routine would have a higher value in this type of environment.

 Larger firms can employ higher numbers of candidates with the understanding that attrition is inevitable.
-In these instances, the best available talent is selected based on general criteria such as law school rank, grades, and academic achievements.
+The best available talent is selected based on general criteria such as law school rank, grades, and academic achievements.
 Continuing this approach requires a certain amount of attrition (few firms can grow at a pace to absorb 100% of new hires).

 Small and mid-sized firms hire fewer associates and must achieve better hiring results and lower attrition rates.
 For example, a twenty-five lawyer firm that hires two associates per year at a 50% attrition rate will have the ability to grow by 20% every five years.
 Lateral hires are a separate consideration.